ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_cpu_info_module.rst

 Synopsis
 --------
-- Collect the cpu information from a VM
+- Returns the CPU-related settings of a virtual machine.